 There are positive signs that things are changing and businesses are listening.
 Wayfair took the decision earlier this year to scrap delivery charges for orders over £40 to anywhere in the UK and to charge a standard rate of £4.99 for orders below that threshold.
 That type of commercial decision will set the company apart from its competitors, drive competition and lead to lower costs.
 On the delivery side, Menzies Parcels launched a highland parcels service last year, which enables delivery to a virtual address for onward delivery at a fixed price.

 Provided that consumers have the information they need at the point of purchase and the ability to shop around, shopping around is effective.
 Research from December 2017 shows that 59% of those faced with a surcharge often, or always, find the item elsewhere online.
 However, I can reassure hon.
 Members that the Government are not complacent.
-The Consumer Protection Partnership, or CPP, chaired by my officials in the Department, has recognised the issue as a priority that needs to be addressed.
+The Consumer Protection Partnership, chaired by my officials in the Department, has recognised the issue as a priority that needs to be addressed.

 As hon.
 Members know, the CPP has been looking over the past year to improve online retailers’ compliance with consumer protection law and considering concerns raised about the level and fairness of parcel surcharging.
-Its work has involved partners including Citizens Advice Scotland, the Consumer Council for Northern Ireland, the Advertising Standards Authority, or ASA, and the Competition and Markets Authority, or CMA.
+Its work has involved partners including Citizens Advice Scotland, the Consumer Council for Northern Ireland, the Advertising Standards Authority, and the Competition and Markets Authority.
 The partners have been working with both the parcel and retail industries and other external organisations, including Ofcom.
 The work has included liaising with bodies representing both operators and retailers to try to understand the pricing models and structures that influence pricing decisions.
 The aim is to help industry—both parcel operators and retailers—to find a solution that works for all parties, including consumers.

 We have also been liaising with officials in the Scottish Government, who launched a fair delivery action plan last November that maps both delivery hotspots in Scotland and what might constitute a fair charge.
 The CPP work will be informed by the outcomes and conclusions of that action.
 The CPP also worked with highland trading standards, the Citizens Advice consumer service and Advice Direct Scotland to launch the delivery law portal last year, which will gather information about delivery charges and parcel surcharging to inform the work and support enforcement.
 In the past year, the portal has received up to 1,000 hits per day.
 Referring potential breaches and unfair practices to the site will help enforcement agencies to ensure that retailers meet their legal obligations.